ImCompleteOpposite/proot-distro-mods/README.md

 ```
 c. copy the output (exclude the filename. sha256 only)
 d. paste the sha256 output to the "TARBALL_SHA256" of the respective distribution and architecture.

+> [!NOTE]
+> I have some pre-made mods for it that will be mentioned below.

+## Proot-Distro Mods
+These are mods created by the host of this repository, Hitomi Nikki.
+The installation is automatic and only requires to enter one or few commands to install.
+The scripts are free to use and free to view.
+### Add mirror links for older releases of distributions
+> [!NOTE]
+> As of currently... this mod only has Debian Bullseye for now.

+Has yet to be released!